schatzlab/appliedgenomics2017/assignments/assignment1/README.md

 Note I have provided both paired-end and mate-pairs reads (see included README for details).
 Make sure to look at all of the reads for the coverage analysis and kmer analysis, as well as in the assembly.

 - Question 1a.
-How long is the refernce genome?
+How long is the reference genome?
 [Hint: Try samtools faidx]
 - Question 1b.
 How many reads are provided and how long are they?
 Make sure to measure each file separately [Hint: Try FastQC]
 - Question 1c.
 How much coverage do you expect to have?
 [Hint: see slides for formula]
 - Question 1d.
 Plot the average quality value across the length of the reads [Hint: Screenshot from FastQC]